 - 15. The budget process has sought to identify and allow for demand led pressures.
 The main uncertainties relate to the following areas:- - 1.
-Wholetime Duty System Firefighter Numbers - 16.
-The budget makes provision for an average of 632 wholetime firefighters in 2018/19.
+Whole-time Duty System Firefighter Numbers - 16.
+The budget makes provision for an average of 666 whole-time firefighters in 2019/20.
 The staffing forecast reflects recent experience in the timing of retirement decisions by firefighters and the promotion of staff to other Services.
 If firefighters chose not to retire then there is a potential risk that firefighter numbers would exceed the budgeted number. - 2.
 On-Call (Retained Duty System) Firefighters - 17.
 This budget has been managed within its overall cash limit in recent years as incident numbers have reduced or plateaued.
 The use of these staff on a wider range of community safety and medical activities has the potential to increase the level of expenditure.
-The budget for 2018/19 reflects the current level of activity.
+The budget for 2019/20 reflects the current level of activity. - 18.
+Management controls enable the Authority to mitigate the risk and manage the level of expenditure, demand led pressure for operational activity could increase costs in this area.
+There is a specific earmarked reserve to manage any major increase in the costs of on-call firefighters with an allowance of £0.6m proposed for any potential in-year budget pressures resulting from increased activity levels.

-- 18. Management controls enable the Authority to mitigate the risk and manage the level of expenditure, demand led pressure for operational activity could increase costs in this area.
-There is a specific earmarked reserve to manage any major increase in the costs of on-call firefighters with an allowance of £0.5m proposed for any potential in-year budget pressures resulting from increased activity levels. - 3.
-Other - 19.
+- 3. Other - 19.
 Other potential expenditure pressures could result from factors such as an unanticipated need for urgent replacement of operational equipment and a need to respond to nationally driven changes in operational procedures.
-Such factors are viewed by the Service as relatively low risks and while if they did materialise it could lead to additional expenditure of in the order of £0.3m, there would be some scope to meet such costs within the existing budget provision by re-prioritisation. - 4.
+Such factors are viewed by the Service as relatively low risks and while if they did materialise it could lead to additional expenditure, there would be some scope to meet such costs within the existing budget provision by re-prioritisation. - 4.
 Industrial Action - 20.
 It should also be borne in mind that the Service is going through a time of change.
-At the time of writing this paper there is one long standing national dispute affecting the Authority on pensions and the potential for a further dispute if agreement is not reached on a pay settlement.
-There is potential for these to result in strike action.
+At the time of writing this paper, there is one long-standing national dispute affecting the Authority on pensions and the potential for a further dispute if agreement, is not reached on ongoing firefighter pay negotiations.
+There is potential for these to result in industrial action.
 The present resilience arrangements have a fixed (and budgeted) cost of £0.4m.
 The implementation of these resilience arrangements costs depends on the nature of the strike action taken.
-To date such costs have been managed within the overall budget.